alozano-77/AWS-SAA-C02-Course/README.md

 directly with S3 or DynamoDB and all we're doing by using a gateway endpoint is influencing the route that the traffic flow uses.
 Instead of using IGW, it goes via gateway endpoint and can use private IP addressing.
-**highly available**
+Gateway endpoints because they are VPC gateway logical object; they are **highly available by design**

 **Interface Endpoints** uses DNS and a private IP address for the interface endpoint.
 You can either use the endpoint specific DNS names or you can enable PrivateDNS which overrides the default and allows unmodified applications to access the services using the interface endpoint.
 This doesn't use routing and only DNS.
-**not highly available**
+Interface endpoints because they use normal VPC network interfaces are **not highly available**.
+> Make sure as a Solutions Architect when you are designing an architecture if you are utilizing multiple AZs then you need to put interface endpoints in every AZ that you use inside that VPC.

 ### 1.15.5.
 VPC Peering

-Direct encrypted network link between two and only two VPCs.
+VPC Peering is a service that lets you create a private and encrypted network link between ***two and only two VPCs***.
-Peering connection can be in the same or cross region and in the same or across accounts.
+- Peering connection can be in the same or cross region and in the same or across accounts.

-When you create a VPC peer, you can enable an option so that public hostnames of services in the peered VPC resolve to the private internal IPs.
+- When you create a VPC peer, you can enable an option so that public hostnames of services in the peered VPC resolve to the private internal IPs.
 You can use the same DNS names if its in peered VPCs or not.
 If you attempt to resolve the public DNS hostname of an EC2 instance, it will resolve to the private IP address of the EC2 instance.

-VPCs in the same region can reference each other by using security group id.
+- VPCs in the same region can reference each other by using security group id.
 You can do the same efficient referencing and nesting of security groups that you can do if you're inside the same VPC.
 This is a feature that only works with VPC peers inside the same region.